 - Intervention: Ohio State University Extension-Vinton County established a community garden, container gardens, and classes to provide residents with fresh produce and healthy cooking/canning techniques.

 - Results: The number of gardeners has increased in Vinton County, providing residents with healthier food.

-In order to increase access to fresh fruits and vegetables, Ohio State University Extension-Vinton County created a project called Putting Healthy Food on the Table, which helped residents grow their own fruits and vegetables through a community garden or container gardens.
+In order to increase access to fresh fruits and vegetables, Ohio State University Extension-Vinton County created a project called Putting Healthy Food on the Table in 2014, which helped residents grow their own fruits and vegetables through a community garden or container gardens.
 Their partners at the OSU Comprehensive Cancer Center suggested that lowering cancer incidence and mortality could be another potential outcome of the project.
 In 2019, the project's name was changed to Grow Your Health, and the focus on disease prevention was expanded to also include hypertension, heart disease, and diabetes.

 Grow Your Health was initially funded by an OSU Community Access to Resources and Educational Services (OSU CARES) grant, which requires an Extension unit to partner with a college within Ohio State University.

 The program provides a community garden and container gardens.
 In 2017, four raised garden beds were constructed behind the local food pantry, St. Francis Outreach Center in McArthur, Ohio.
 These beds replaced the original community garden.